What Is an Employee Survey?

 3. 360 Review

 A 360 review generally spans the whole organization.
-This survey gets the view of coworkers, managers, the employee so the information obtained can be reviewed and analyzed.
+This survey gets the view of coworkers, managers, the employees so the information obtained can be reviewed and analyzed.
 An example of this type of survey is a self-evaluation survey for employees.
-However, you also have the option to let employees evaluate their peers, giving them a chance to address issues or praise related to their coworkers in an anonymous fashion.
+However, you also have the option to let employees evaluate their peers, giving them a chance to address issues or praise anonymously related to their coworkers.

 4. Compensation and Benefits Surveys